cocogitto/cocogitto/README.md

 ## Conventional commits

 To create conventional commits you can use the `coco` binary.
-It has subcommands for the default `fix` and`feat` conventional commits type plus the [angular commit](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) conventional commits types.
+It has subcommands for the default `fix` and`feat` Conventional Commits types plus the [angular commit](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines) conventional commit types.

 **Example:**